berdal84/jeudemots/README.md

 ## Introduction

-This is a client-server solution to host jokes using PHP8/MySQL and Angular.
+This is a client-server solution to host jokes using Angular and PHP/MySQL.
 Two alternative React/Vue clients are work in progress.
-The project is deployed at [http://art.42borgata.com/jeudemots](http://art.42borgata.com/jeudemots),
+The project is deployed at [https://jeudemots.42borgata.com](https://jeudemots.42borgata.com),

 <div align="center">
   <img width="75%" height="75%" src="https://user-images.githubusercontent.com/942052/180222208-a69cdd30-a730-4cb8-907f-27b67ad6e844.png" />